dranzer-17/dranzer-17/README.md

-# [Your Name] - Machine Learning, Deep Learning & Full Stack Engineer | Music Enthusiast 🎶
+# [Kavish] - Machine Learning, Deep Learning & Full Stack Engineer | Music Enthusiast 🎶

 ## About Me

-👋 Hi, I'm [Kavish Shah]!
+👋 Hi, I'm [Kavish]!
 I'm a passionate **Machine Learning (ML) & Deep Learning (DL) Engineer** with a strong foundation in **Full Stack Development**.
 I love turning ideas into reality by building intelligent systems and scalable applications.

 When I’m not immersed in tech, you’ll find me jamming on my **piano** or **guitar**, often accompanied by the timeless beats of **retro Bollywood**. 🎶 Music is my creative outlet, and it fuels my productivity while I work on exciting projects.